zer0int/CLIP-fine-tune/merge-SDXL-TE-into-full-CLIP-model-object/!README.txt

 This is highly experimental, and I wouldn't bet on the outcome being positive, i.e. that this works to "re-align" the vision transformer and projection space to whatever the TE has been fine-tuned to in SDXL with U-Net, e.g. using kohya.

 However: Happy experimenting!

+To load the model for fine-tuning:

+clipmodel = 'ViT-L/14'
+device = "cuda:0" if torch.cuda.is_available() else "cpu"
+_, preprocess = clip.load(clipmodel, device=device)
+model = torch.load("path/to/.cache/clip/combined-ViT-L-14-full-model-object.pt")
+model = model.cuda()

+For example, with my GmP fine-tuning code, "normal" LR of ~1e-7:

+{'params': transformer_parameters, 'lr': 1e-10},#Text Transformer params

+There are just some initial suggestions with regard to orders of magnitude that *MAY* work (probably better than completely freezing, according to GPT-4o).
+For a rough orientation only.
+It depends on how excessively you trained the TE with U-Net, and on what kind of dataset.